-Expands on the Counseling Theories (EDUC 535) course by providing a further evaluation of the theories, techniques, and strategies especially helpful when working with school age populations and their families in the context of a comprehensive school counseling program.
+This course expands on the Counseling Theories (EDUC535) course by providing a further evaluation of the theories, techniques, and strategies especially helpful when working with school age populations and their families in the context of a comprehensive school counseling program.
 The course explores counseling issues and provides specific techniques and strategies that are developmentally appropriate and applicable to the school setting.
-Discussions include methods for designing and evaluating intervention strategies and the application of ethical standards and legal requirements with this population.
-PREREQ: EDUC505 & EDUC507
+Activities focus on the delivery system of the ASCA National Model including the school counseling core curriculum, individual student planning, responsive services, consultation, and collaboration.
+Application of ethical standards and legal requirements unique to counseling children and adolescents is included.
+Prerequisite: EDUC505, EDUC507, EDUC515, EDUC535 trends, build the necessary leadership competence to respond to these issues and trends, and develop into a more accountable leader who can deal effectively with the need for school reform.
+(Prerequisite: EDUC509)